Lecture Overview

 Web Engineering Course

-This is a group of courses to learn the fundamentals of web product development and the business models surrounding it.
+This is a set of courses to learn the fundamentals of web product development and the business models surrounding it.
 There are also exercises where students can actually try their hand at product development.

 Intelligent Robot Development Course